Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Transfer learning notions: paper annotations

-This appendix shows examples of prior literature in machine learning in medical imaging, that discusses different characteristics influencing the transfer learning performance.
+We show examples (see Table~\ref{tab:annotations}) of prior literature in ML in medical imaging, that discusses different characteristics influencing the transfer learning performance.
 We used these works as inspiration for defining our initial dimensions, which we then used for our questionnaire.
 Please note that in this initial search, we only considered these factors as ``present'' (indicated by a check mark) or ``absent'', while in annotations of the questionnaire answers, we distinguished between ``positive'' and ``negative'' effect when the factor was ``present''.
 The bold emphases in the quotes from the papers are ours.